 If your home or business is experiencing issues with suspected dry rot, we would recommend a professional timber survey to be conducted on your property.
-If you believe you have dry rot in your property, get in touch with our team today on 0800 0121 437 or click the button below to book a thorough property survey with our dry rot experts.
+Get in touch with our team today on 0800 0121 437 or click the button below to book a thorough property survey with our rot specialists.

-Damp Smell - Dry rot will produce a distinct musty mushroom smell
+Damp Smell - The Dry rot smell is a distinct musty mushroom smell.

-Spore Dust - Large concentrates of fine brown dust can indicate an outbreak of dry rot is present
+Spore Dust - Large concentrations of fine brown dust can indicate an outbreak of dry rot is present.

 Hyphae - Fine strands of fungal growth dry rot spores produce when they come into contact with timber in damp and humid conditions.
 They grow by extracting the moisture from timber.

-Mycelium - As the hyphae grows, the strands combine together to form a white cotton wool-like fungus called Mycelium to spread to unaffected timber.
+Mycelium - As the hyphae grow, the strands combine to form a white cotton wool-like fungus called Mycelium to spread to new timber surfaces.

-Darken Damaged Timber - As dry rot develops, timber affected by dry rot will begin to discolour and become brittle and crack into cubes
+Timber Decay - As it develops, timber affected by the fungus will begin to discolour, darken and become brittle with cuboidal cracking.

 For any wood rot treatment, we aim to: